raeon/parsel/README.md

 What we've done here is define the nonterminal `sequence` with two possible ways to get there: If we encounter a `number` it will parse it and then try to parse another `sequence`.
 If it encounters an `identifier`, it will immediately finish parsing the current `sequence`.
 This allows you to parse multiple of the same token in a sequence.

 #### Ignored terminals
-Sometimes we want to flat-out ignore some `Literal` or `Pattern`.
+Sometimes we want to flat-out ignore some `Literal`, `Pattern` or `Consumer`.
 In our example, we wish to allow an arbitrary amount of whitespace between symbols.
 We accomplish this like so:
 ```lua
 g:ignore(pattern '%s+')
 ```